Tiny-Earth/DemoSite/site/src/structure.md

         > ## Prof. Garcia
         > ### Welcome!
         >
         > There is no homework in this class; practice problems can be found at the end of each textbook chapter.
 Your grade will be determined by two mid-term exams and a final exam.
-There are no makeups for exams, unless there is a valid university-approved
+There are no makeups for exams without valid, university-approved documentation.

 !!! tip ""

-    #### Two Course Structures
+    #### Two Course Maps

-    Examine [these example course structures](assets/course-structures.html) that describe one week of two different courses, Course 1 and Course 2.
+    Examine [these example course maps](assets/course-structures.html) that describe the structure of a week from two different courses, Course 1 and Course 2.

-    Which example course structure resonates with your experiences as a student?
+    Which example course map resonates with your experiences as a student?
 Why?

-    Which example course structure looks more learner-centered?
+    Which example course map looks more learner-centered (i.e., focused primarily on what students learn and do)?
 Why?

     *Call to mind a course you are teaching, have taught, or are planning to teach.*

-    Which example course structure looks more like yours?
+    Which example course map looks more like yours?
 Why?

 ## Why Course Structure?